-Remember that your decision whether to invest in retirement or payoff debt is a personal one.
+Remember that your decision whether to pay off your mortgage or invest is a personal one.
 It also doesn’t have to be all or nothing, black or white.
 You can mix and match what makes sense to you.
 While there’s no one-size-fits-all answer, you must do what’s best for you and your financial situation.

 Have you decided between retirement and debt repayment?
 Which path did you take and why?
 Let me know in the comments, I’d love to hear your “why”!

 Printable Debt & Savings Trackers Just for You!